 CMHA ready to receive donations

-The Canadian Mental Health Association has signed on with Donate a Car Canada to receive your vehicle donations.
+The Canadian Mental Health Association is all set to receive your car, truck, van, SUV, or motorcycle donations.

 About the CMHA

-“Founded in 1918, the Canadian Mental Health Association (CMHA) is the most established, most extensive community mental health organization in Canada.
-CMHA is a presence in more than 330 communities across every province and one territory.
-They provide advocacy, programs and resources that help to prevent mental health problems and illnesses.
-CMHA supports recovery and resilience, and enable all Canadians to flourish and thrive.”
+“Founded in 1918, the Canadian Mental Health Association (CMHA) is the most established community mental health charity in Canada.
+It is also the most extensive.
+CMHA is a presence in more than 330 communities.
+They provide programs and resources that help to prevent mental health problems and illnesses.
+CMHA supports recovery and resilience.
+They enable all Canadians to flourish and thrive.”

-They provide services and supports to over 1.3 million Canadians.
+They offer services and supports to over 1.3 million Canadians.
 This is no small effort!
 It is through the combined efforts of more than 5,000 staff and 11,000 volunteers.
-They work from 1 national office, 11 divisions in all provinces and one territory, and 75 community-based branches/regions.
+They work from 1 national office.
+There are 11 divisions in all provinces and one territory, and 75 community-based branches.

 100 years at the forefront

 Mental illness affects all Canadians at some time through a family member, friend or colleague.